 To Support food supply and living

-The culture of eating grains has a deep connection with the origin of this area; Tokushima Prefecture’s ancient name “Awa” is said to have come from Awa (foxtail millet) grown in the burnt filed.
-The production of grains with a long history since the Jomon period declined in many parts of Japan due to the introduction of rice farming to Japan.
-However, in the Nishi-Awa area where there is little land suitable to make paddy fields, grains used to be grown by slash-and-burn cultivation, and they are still grown and utilized for the people’s daily lives today.
+The culture of eating millets has a deep connection with the origin of this area; Tokushima Prefecture’s old name “Awa” is said to have come from Awa (foxtail millet) grown in the slash-and-burn cultivation field.
+The production of millet, with a long history since the Jomon period, declined in many parts of Japan due to the introduction of rice farming to Japan.
+However, in the Nishi-Awa area, where there is little land suitable for making paddy fields, millets used to be grown by slash-and-burn cultivation, and they are still grown and utilized for people’s daily lives today.

 Self-sufficiency and barter

-Various agricultural products such as Goushuimo potatoes are harvested on the well-drained steep sloping fields.
+Various agricultural products, such as Goushuimo potatoes, are harvested on well-drained sloping fields.
 Specialty products and processed goods branded with “Nishi-Awa” have been collecting attention.
-In addition, there are regional attractions for tourists, such as programs to experience the lifestyle and food culture of the people living in the severe nature through activities in the farmers’ restaurants and private inns.
+In addition, there are regional attractions for tourists, such as programs to experience the lifestyle and food culture of the people living in the steep slope area through activities in the farmers’ restaurants and farmers.

 Movie